Sciencenter Honors Scientists and Donors on the Wall of Inspiration

 "The Sciencenter was looking for a unique way to thank donors to the museum’s capital campaign while fulfilling the museum's mission to excite visitors about science," said Charlie Trautmann, Sciencenter executive director.
 "The Wall of Inspiration is a great way to do both."

-Donors of $3,000 and more to the museum's capital campaign were asked to nominate a scientist for the display.
+Donors to the museum's capital campaign were asked to nominate a scientist for the display.

 Many selections were made based on similar interests, such as the Ithaca Garden Club, which chose John Bartram, a botanist and farmer who founded America's oldest surviving botanical garden.